Jorg8383/LeetFleet/wot_bridge_directory/readme.md

 ### Creating and running the WoT-Bridge container

 In this example, we define the name "wot_bridge" as the container name.
-We could also pass the "--build-arg ARG_FIRST_SERVER_PORT=8888" argument, where 8888 stands for an arbitrary port number of the first HTTP-Server being created for each consumed-thing.
+We could also pass the "--build-arg ARG_FIRST_SERVER_PORT=8200" argument, where 8200 stands for an arbitrary port number of the first HTTP-Server being created for each consumed-thing.
 This port number is incremented by one for each consumed-thing that's being created.

 * docker run --rm --name wot_bridge --network-alias wot_bridge --network="leetnetwork" leetfleet/wot_bridge:latest

+Note that if the bridge is run without the directory service being able, the bridge will fail with an error based on the failed request to the directory.

-Building docker image lc
+### Building the Docker image independently

+If the bridge is being built independently of other services, please use the following command:

-docker build . -t  wot_bridge_directory
+* docker build -t 'wot_bridge_directory:latest' .

+This syntax, particularly the tag name, are important as the docker-compose file is expecting an image labelled "wot_bridge_directory:latest", so labelling the image with a different name could lead to issues when running the bridge service concurrently with the other services within the docker compose file.